Compare bridging home loans

-A bridging home loan can also be used if you’re building the home you want to move into.
-It can free up funds to cover the cost of the build so that you are able to stay in your current property until the new one is ready.
-This is considerably cheaper than renting in the meantime and it will reduce your overall moving costs.
+A bridging home loan can also be used if you’re building the dream home you want to move into.
+The loan amount can free up funds to cover the cost of the build so that you are able to stay in your current property until the new one is ready.
+This can be considerably cheaper than renting, and help to reduce your overall moving costs.

 How does a bridging loan compare to similar products?

-Closed bridging loans are low cost and low risk.
+Closed bridging loans can be relatively low cost and low risk.
 Open bridging loans carry more risk but as long as you work out your contingency plans carefully with the help of a financial adviser, you should be able to avoid finding yourself in trouble.
 The more honest you are when arranging your loan, the less likely it is that things will go wrong.